isc-projects/kea/doc/sphinx/kea-messages.rst

     lease file cleanup failed to run because kea-lfc process couldn't be spawned

 This error message is logged when the Kea server fails to run kea-lfc, the program that cleans up the lease file.
 The server will try again the next time a lease file cleanup is scheduled.
-Although this message should not appear and the reason why it did investigated, the occasional failure to start the lease file cleanup will not impact operations.
+Although this message should not appear and the reason why it did should be investigated, the occasional failure to start the lease file cleanup will not impact operations.
 Should the failure persist however, the size of the lease file will increase without bound.

 DHCPSRV_MEMFILE_LFC_START
 =========================